 image properties supplied with the image record will be mapped to the image ontology on a per partner basis – e.g. “spectrum” might be a partner supplied property for images which is mapped to a specific ConservationSpace ontology property for scientific images called “lightType”

+fingerprint is a partner computed or supplied value that should change whenever the image contents or the image metadata is changed.
+In many cases, the lastModified date might be reliable enough to use for change detection and in such cases, partners may simply supply this value as the fingerprint.
+However, if the lastModified date is not reliable or the partner’s DAM system allows for image content to be updated without altering the lastModified date, a separate fingerprint should be computed, e.g. a reasonably long crytographic hash of both the image content and the image metadata.
+The ConservationSpace system will store the fingerprint supplied with media records and will use it when determining whether there are updates available for a given media record.

 An unabridged description of an image record for a partner would include all properties for the particular type of image and, for the NGA, a fully formatted JSON response might look like this (note that some properties in media records, e.g. mimetype, are used only by the NGA search header template in search results rendered by ConservationSpace since ConservationSpace will set the system property mime-type for media items based on the content-type of the service used to fetch the contents of the media item rather than the equivalent property returned by the media record or search services):